thebne/midiate/README.md

 const useNotesHistory = () =>
   useSessionValue('notesHistory', [])
 ```
-This will ensure that when our app loads notesHistory, it will load with the correct default value and will not be in conflict with other apps that may also be loading this resource.
+Defining this hook in one place will ensure that when our app loads `notesHistory` it will load with the correct default value and will not be in conflict other uses of `notesHistory` in our note-viewer app.

 For more explaination, see documentation on `api/settings.js`.